TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2016-19 Mueller’s Special Counsel Investigation.md

 	  `The FBI believes that Page is one of the individuals that Podobnyy and Sporyshev attempted to recruit, and Page is described as "Male-1" in the complaint.
 As noted above, Page began a relationship with Podobnyy in or about January 2013.
 According to the complaint, in or about April 2013, Podobnyy and Sporyshev discussed Podobnyy's efforts to recruit "Male-1," who was working as a consultant in New York City, as an intelligence source.
 In or about March 2016, the FBI interviewed Page about Page's relationship with Podobnyy.
 Based on information provided by Page during this interview, the FBI determined that Page's relationship with Podobnyy was primarily unidirectional, with Page largely providing Podobnyy open source information and contact introductions.
 During one interview, Page told the FBI that he approached a Russian Minister, who was surrounded by Russian officials/diplomats1 and "in the spirit of openness," Page informed the group that he was "Male-1," in the Buryakov complaint.
 The FBI believes that this information reveals that Page was targeted as part of an RIS recruitment operation and that Podobnyy had started the actual recruitment of Page by tasking him to respond to somewhat innocuous requests.
 The FBI also believes that Page knew that the RIS was attempting to recruit him by self-identifying as the individual named as "Male-1" in the complaint.` - [First FISA Warrant Application for Carter Page, Department of Justice, 2016](https://www.judiciary.senate.gov/imo/media/doc/FISA%20Warrant%20Application%20for%20Carter%20Page.pdf)
 		  `Also on or about April 8, 2013, IGOR SPORYSHEV and VICTOR PODOBNYY, the defendants, discussed PODOBNYY's efforts to recruit a male working as a consultant in New York City ("Male-1") as an intelligence source:`

-		  `VP: [Male-1] wrote that he is sorry , he went to Moscow and forgot to check his inbox, but he wants to meet when he gets back.
+		  `vP: [Male-1] wrote that he is sorry , he went to Moscow and forgot to check his inbox, but he wants to meet when he gets back.
 I think he is an idiot and forgot who I am.
 Plus he writes to me in Russian [to] practice the language.
-He flie s t o Moscow more ofte n than I do.
-He got hooked on Gazprom thinkin g tha t i f they have a project , he could be ris e up.
+He flies to Moscow more often than I do.
+He got hooked on Gazprom thinking that if they have a project, he could be rise up.
 Maybe he can.
-I don't know, but it' s obvious tha t he wants t o earn lot s of money ... .
+I don't know, but it's obvious that he wants to earn lots of money ....`

-I S: Without a doubt.
+		  `I S: Without a doubt.`

-VP: He sai d tha t they have a new projec t righ t now, new energy boom
+		  `VP: He said that they have a new project right now, new energy boom`

-VP: He says tha t i t i s about t o take off .
-I don't say anythin g f o r now.
+		  `VP: He says that it is about to take off.
+I don't say anything for now.`

-I S: Yeah, firs t we wil l spend a couple of borrowed millio n and then ... .
+		  `IS: Yeah, first we will spend a couple of borrowed million and then ... .
 VP: [UI] [laughs] it' s worth it .
 I lik e tha t he takes on everything .
 For now hi s enthusiasm works fo r me.
 I als o